yeoman/yeoman.io/app/contributing/index.md

 ## Official Generators

-The core yeoman team maintains a lot of [officials generators](https://github.com/yeoman?query=generator-).
+The core yeoman team maintains a lot of [official generators](https://github.com/yeoman?query=generator-).
 You like frameworks?
 You use one of our generators and have some ideas on how to improve it?
 Then really this is where you should start!

 Checkout out [our github organization](https://github.com/yeoman) to find the repository you'd like to contribute to.